ray-project/ray/doc/source/train/user-guides/persistent-storage.rst

 environment variable.

-For instance, if you set ``RAY_STORAGE="s3://my_bucket/train_results"``, your results will automatically persisted there per default (when no :prop:`RunConfig.storage_path <ray.train.RunConfig.storage_path>` is set).
+For instance, if you set ``RAY_STORAGE="s3://my_bucket/train_results"``, your results will automatically persisted there per default.

+If you manually set a :attr:`RunConfig.storage_path <ray.train.RunConfig.storage_path>`, it will take precedence over the environment variable.